 The updated hate-speech policy to ban neo-Nazi and other extremist content is the latest move by YouTube to clean up the platform.
 YouTube has tried to balance the goal of providing open expression with the need to eliminate harmful and dangerous information attacking specific groups — an issue that also has plagued social platforms like Facebook and Twitter.
 Critics have faulted the platform for erring too far on the side of openness, with some alleging YouTube places a higher priority on maximizing views than safety.

-This past Monday, YouTube announced additional steps to restrict the possibility that children will be targeted by predators on the service, including banning young kids from live-streaming with adult supervision.
+This past Monday, YouTube announced additional steps to restrict the possibility that children will be targeted by predators on the service, including banning young kids from live-streaming without adult supervision.
 That came after YouTube suspended the ability to leave comments on nearly all videos with minors.
 And in February, YouTube announced that it would demonetize anti-vaccination videos.